jrfnl/clearPHP/rules/use-constant-not-function.md

 `fopen('php://stderr', 'w')` | `STDERR`      | Stream is already opened.
 (CLI version)

-It is recommended to make sure the constant version.
+It is recommended to make use of the constant version.

 ## Rule Details